abedi81/abedi81/README.md

 ## Goal

-To understand the world through data by asking *why*, *how*, and *what*  while constantly checking whether the data is telling the truth… or just confidently lying to me.
+To understand the world through data by asking *why*, *how*, and *what*  while constantly checking whether the data is telling the truth… or just confidently lying to me :)